 The TNStars College Savings 529 Program is administered by the Tennessee Treasury Department.
-It features an age-based option, individual investment options with underlying funds from a range of fund companies including Vanguard, DFA, and Primecap, and an interest bearing account option with First Tennessee Bank.
+It features an age-based option, individual investment options with underlying funds from Vanguard, PrimeCap, DoubleLine, and Western Asset, and an interest bearing account option with First Tennessee Bank.

 - Program typeSavings

 - State agencyState of Tennessee Department of Treasury and the Baccalaureate Education System Trust Board of Trustees

 - Program ManagerState of Tennessee Department of Treasury

 - Program distributorNot applicable.

 This is a program that offers outstanding flexibility, attractive investments, and additional economic benefits (such as generous state tax incentives) that for some people, at least, will provide a substantial boost to their savings.
 There are few, if any, weaknesses noted in the program.

 This is an excellent program with many benefits for the participant and positive investment attributes.
 If it has any significant weaknesses then it also has some particularly good things to recommend it.

 Who can be a participant/owner in the program?